JeanLiew/WNV-Predictive-Model/README.md

 ## Problem statement
 Our team will utilise the data to answer the following problem statements:
-> 1. Predict the occurence of the WNV in 2008, 2010, 2012 and 2014 of WNV combining in the above datasets by building a classification model using accuracy as a score.
+> 1.Combine the above datasets and predict the occurence of WNV by building a classification model using ROC_AUC as a score.
 > 2. Identify the key features in the model that affect WNV and provide recommendations on how to use transmission.
+> 3. Calculate the cost benefit analysis of spraying.

 ## Data dictionary